yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/install-software/openshift.md

 #### How to Use the OpenShift Web Console

-You can create an instance of Yugabyte Platform via he OpenShift web console as follows:
+You can create an instance of Yugabyte Platform via the OpenShift web console as follows:

 - Open the OCP web console and navigate to **Home > Projects > Create Project**.
 - Enter the name yb-platform and click **Create**.